kojix2/libui_paradise/README.md

 This is so far in September 2021.
 Let's see what the future brings.
 Perhaps other toolkits will learn from libui and implement the good parts for **their own** widget set.

+## LibuiParadise.parse_this_config_file()

+This method can be used to parse a .config file.
+This file should describe the main window, such as:

+     width:                                      1000
+     height:                                      150
+     title:                 Parse Config File Example

+I have been using this in gtk_paradise and I think it may be convenient if you create lots of small windows and widgets that you don't want to hardcode values for directly into the .rb file at hand.

+To create a toplevel window from this use code such as the following:

+    use_this_config_file = '023_parse_config_file_example.config'
+    window = LibuiParadise.parse_this_config_file(use_this_config_file)

+In fact, the example **023_parse_config_file_example.rb** shows how this is used.
+The width of the main window will be 1000 and the height only 150.

+This functionality may be extended in the future.
+For example, we could enable to automatically parse such a .config file if it exists, thus not even requiring that method call in the future.

+For now, though, you have to explicitely use that method if you want to instantiate such a window from a .config file.
+It will be evaluated at a later time (past September 2021) how useful this really is.

+## Todo List

+Here I will list some todo entries - if anyone finds out how to solve them, you are welcome to share!

+- Add more small, standalone examples showcasing how to use (and combine) different functionality, in particular colourized text and use of (embedded) images if applicable.

+- Find out how to create "proper" subclasses to Fiddle::Pointer, simulating a subclass to it.

+- Find out how halign and valign work in Libui-Grid.
+Somehow I can not easily reposition it ... or perhaps I have been able to, and just have not noticed this (may have to embed one widget in another widget in order for this to come into effect)

+- Find out how to do ad-hoc calls on linux to gtk, so that we can use CSS.
+Perhaps some extension mechanism could be used, similar to how ffi works in general.
+Unfortunately this probably requires knowledge of C, so this is an obstacle for me.
+I should have learned C before ruby ... :P

+- Get more people to learn about libui and use them in their projects, in particular for simple applications.

 ## Links related to libui or libui-based projects